pquiring/javaforce/readme.txt

 These loaders are used when you run an app with "ant run".
 From VisualVM you can connect to the JMX as localhost:9010 You can also enable debug support by adding DEBUG=true to the project .cfg file to have it enabled in the generated executable.
+This should be removed for any public release.

 Requirements
 ------------